NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Currently emit a square of fluid

 Will use random to add some jitter to the 2D positions to eliminate the grid discretisation the particles are visibly in.

+Even though we pass a ptr/reference to Fluid_Solver of the Fluid_Object instance we will also do the same but inversely where we pass a ptr of the Fluid_Solver instance to Fluid_Object so there is kind of bidirectional access between them, that way we can get the min and max particle quantity ranges for shading etc.

 ____